PatMurp/ngration/README.md

 ###Implemented:
 * basic mocha test
 * use nsp tool to check for node module  security vulnerabilities
-* gulp ci task which run jshint on all JavaScript files
+* gulp ci task which run jshint on all JavaScript files.
+Configured to:
+	* enforce "use strict";
+	* Cyclomatic Complexity maximum value is 10

 ##### To run application: